dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 None

+**Code**
+- [Personality Insights with Twitter](https://github.com/watson-developer-cloud/personality-insights-twitter-python) - This sample shows how to get Twitter data using the Twitter REST API (via the python-twitter client library) and submit it to the Personality Insights Service.

 ## Speech to Text and Text to Speech (STT/TTS)
 xxx

 ### References for Further Reading
 - [IBM STT Model Hits New Milestone](https://www.ibm.com/blogs/watson/2017/03/reaching-new-records-in-speech-recognition/) - no technical information here, but an overview of how STT is done, and how IBM continues to improve it's speech recognition models.
 - [Introducing Diarization](https://www.ibm.com/blogs/watson/2016/12/look-whos-talking-ibm-debuts-watson-speech-text-speaker-diarization-beta/) - announcement of the "diarization" capability in STT that allows you to differentiate between different speakers in an audio passage.

+**Code**
+- [Simple Node.js STT App](https://github.com/watson-developer-cloud/speech-to-text-nodejs) - A simple starter app in Node.js that utilizes the Speech to Text service.
+- [Simple Python/WebSockets STT App](https://github.com/watson-developer-cloud/speech-to-text-websockets-python) - A simple starter app in Python, using WebSockets, that utilizes the Speech to Text service.

 ## Tone Analyzer
 xxx